GERD in Babies

 Things that Contribute to GERD (Make it Worse)

 • Nasogastric tubes used for feeding preemies.

-• Exposure to tobacco smoke.
+• When there is exposure to tobacco smoke.

 • Other conditions sometimes coexist with GERD.
-Some of these include: Heart failure, cerebral palsy, gut abnormalities and prematurity.
+Some of these include heart failure, cerebral palsy, gut abnormalities, and prematurity.

 GERD in Babies